Notice Information

 "mainProcurementCategory": "goods",

-"description": "Kent and Medway NHS and Social Care Partnership Trust (the \"Trust\") is expressing its intention to award a contract via a negotiated procedure without prior publication for the provision of a portable low-field (0.064 Tesla) magnetic resonance imaging (MRI) system.
-The contract will also include associated peripherals, training, support and maintenance services for a period of five (5) years.",
+"description": "Kent and Medway Mental Health NHS Trust awarded a contract via a negotiated procedure without prior publication under the Public Contracts Regulations 2015 for the provision of a portable low-field (0.064 Tesla) magnetic resonance imaging (MRI) system.
+The contract also includes associated peripherals, training, support and maintenance services for a period of five (5) years.",

 "lots": [